THEBEST7192/spotify-tierlist/DOCS_AND_OTHER_INFO/RECOMMENDATION_ALGORITHM.md

 ## 3. Aggregate and Filter
 1. Maintain a **map** (`recommendedTrackMap`) keyed by `artist###track`:
    - Each entry stores the track metadata, list of source recommendations, and a **recommendationCount**.
-2. For each returned track:
+2. For each returned track (from both similar tracks and similar artist fallback):
    - Skip if already in the user's tierlist.
    - If new, add to map with `sources = [ { tier, artist, track } ]`, count = 1.
    - If existing in map, increment count and append source (if unique).
+3. **Unified scoring**: Both similar tracks and similar artist tracks use the same formula: `source_weight × last_fm_match_value`.

 ## 4. Build Candidate List
 - Flatten `recommendedTrackMap` into a list of **unique** recommendations.